AAGI-AUS/AAGIOfficeTemplates/README.md

    the AAGI Presentation template should appear in the _Personal_ list of templates.<br><img src="assets/README_graphics/install_powerpointtemplates.png" alt="Templates appear in the New Presentation list png" width="503px"/>
 7. Click the template in the list to start a new document using that template.
+   Replace the placeholder text as appropriate (e.g., replace `<Client>` with the name of the client for who the report is being written, replace `<University>` with the name of your University, replace `<AAGI-XX>` with your specific AAGI node, and so on).

 **Note**: When you first start a new document with the template, dates may appear malformed like `0 XXX 0000`, as shown: